papivot/pace-docs/PKS Scaling.md

 ## Node Scaling in PKS

-Using the PKS CLI, login to the PKS API endpoint
+Using the PKS CLI, log in to the PKS API endpoint-

 > `pks login -k -a api.pks.domain.com -u userid`

-Provide the password and login
+Provide the password and login.

 ```shell
 Password: ********
 API Endpoint: api.pks.domain.com
 User: userid
 ```
-Get the details of the cluster that needs to be scaled out, for example -
+Get the details of the cluster that needs to be scaled out.
+For example -

 > `pks cluster gcpcluster00 `